Star Trek: Prodigy: Publishing

-Two tie-in novels are set to be published on January 17, 2023: Star Trek: Prodigy – Supernova, written by longtime Star Trek author Robb Pearlman, is a "middle-grade" story based on the video game of the same name; and Cassandra Rose Clarke's Star Trek: Prodigy – A Dangerous Trade follows the series' young crew as they attempt to trade a Starfleet battery for new parts with a group of rogue traders who plan to steal the Protostar.
+Two tie-in novels were published on January 17, 2023: Star Trek: Prodigy – Supernova, written by longtime Star Trek author Robb Pearlman, is a "middle-grade" story based on the video game of the same name; and Cassandra Rose Clarke's Star Trek: Prodigy – A Dangerous Trade follows the series' young crew as they attempt to trade a Starfleet battery for new parts with a group of rogue traders who plan to steal the Protostar.
+A third novel, Star Trek: Prodigy – Escape Route, was published on August 1, 2023.
+Also written by Clarke, Escape Route sees the crew of the Protostar take a detour to an uncharted moon that Murf wants to explore.

 Video game

 Outright Games, a video game publisher that focuses on family-friendly properties, announced a new video game inspired by the series in April 2022.
 Titled Star Trek Prodigy: Supernova, the game was developed by Tessera Studios for PC, Xbox, PlayStation, Nintendo Switch, Steam, and Stadia.
 It was the first Star Trek video game aimed at younger players.
 The story, written by Prodigy staff writer Lisa Boyd, follows Dal and Gwyn as they attempt to save their friends, the Protostar, and an alien planetary system from a supernova.
 The game features the series' main cast reprising their roles, including Mulgrew, and was released on October 14, 2022.
+Nintendo World Report said that "[w]hile combat can get a little repetitive, the puzzles are genuinely inventive."
+Nintendo Life liked the game's puzzle design but called the combat "perfunctory".